shaeberling/winston-esp/README.md

 ### 0.4  (in progress)
  - Revamped internal event system for modules to publish updates to both MQTT, the REST API as well as a connected screen ⌛
+ - Node set-up is controlled by a protocol buffer.
+This enables nodes to be different by changing their embedded configuration instead of re-compiling. ⌛
+ - Move timezone setting to be dynamic, instead of in code ✓
  - Added `/io/system/info` call for basic system information ✓
  - Added `/io/system/restart` to restart the system ✓
  - Display: Show MAC address ✓